 What can I say?
-If I would ever have to pick the best computer game ever, this would be a very good candidate.
-Even when hearing just the introduction song I get instant good memories of playing this game and a desire to play it again.
-Deus Ex has many shortcomings but it also brings forth many elements that were unseen in games that came before it and still were by far not commonplace in games that came ten years after it.
+If I would have to pick the best computer game ever, this would be a very good candidate.
+Even from merely hearing the introduction song I get instant good memories of playing this game and a desire to play it again.
+Deus Ex has many shortcomings but it also brings forth many elements that were unseen in games that came before it and still were not commonplace by far in games that came ten years after it.

 Deus Ex can be played a few hundred times without two of those sessions being the same.
 First of all, the game caters to many different playing styles.
 Although stealth is encouraged it is also possible to just blast away.
 It is entirely possible to finish this game without killing anyone but you could also kill everyone and every dog, pigeon and rat if you wanted to.
 You can bribe a kid with a candy bar to get information, and then set him on fire with a flamethrower and take the candy back from his smouldering corpse.
 If other NPCs see you doing this, they may attack you or treat you as the lunatic you really are, but you won't be prohibited from doing it or be punished for it in some artificial way.
 This is one of the great things about this game: it does not enforce a particular playing style or even ideology upon the player.
 Some characters in the game try to, but not the game itself.
 This is also reflected in the three different possible endings that depend on the decisions you make in the final act of the game.